Murphy0808/hello-world/README.md

 # hello-world
 I‘m learning how to use github.

-I'm trying to add some new information to my new branch.
+I delete something.
-How about you?
+Because i'm tring to do some changes.